crownengine/crown/docs/getting_started/basic_concepts.rst

 - renders the visible scene;
 - etc.

-A World can be populated manually via code or automatically by loading Level resources into it.
+You can populate a world manually through code or automatically by loading level resources into it.

 A game always has at least one active world.
-Multiple worlds can exist simultaneously (for example, one for the main game and one for a UI overlay), though this is uncommon.
+Although uncommon, multiple worlds can run simultaneously, for example, one for the main game and another for a UI overlay.

 Level
 -----

-A Level (*.level* resource) is a saved collection of units, sounds and other objects.
+A *.level* resource represents a saved collection of units, sounds, and other objects.

-Levels are authored in the :ref:`level_editor`.
-A world can load any number of levels at the same time, enabling complex multi-layered scenes.
+You create levels in the :ref:`Level Editor <level_editor>`.
+A world can load multiple levels simultaneously to form complex, multi-layered scenes.